rrhg/rrhg.github.io/olm.md

 ## But what does the OLM actually do & how ?
 The OLM is actually a framework.
 When it is [installed](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/install/install.md), a bunch of kubernetes resources are created which help & oversee the installation, updates, and management of the lifecycle of all of the Operators (and their associated services) running across a Kubernetes cluster.
 Let's talk about all those resources and their purpose.

-## Application operators vs olm operators vs operators
+## Application operators vs OLM operators vs operators
 But before going any further, there's a clarification I think should be pointed out.
 Application operator(couchdb operator, mysql operator, etc) is the operator that will be managed by the OLM.
 OLM operators(olm-operator & catalog-operator) are 2 adicional operators which are components of the OLM framework.